50 Interesting & Fun Facts About Arizona State You Should Know

 1. There are 22 Native American tribes in the state

-3. The saguaro cactus is native to the area
+3. The Saguaro cactus is native to the area

 7. The state gets water from the Colorado River

-10. Astronauts train here
+10. Astronauts train in Arizona

 11. The highest point in the state is Humphrey's Peak